Privacy Policy

 • other third parties that reasonably require access to personal data relating to you.

-Our Website hosts various blogs, forums, wikis and other social media applications or services that allow you to share content with other users (collectively “Social Media Applications”).
+Our website hosts various blogs, forums, wikis and other social media applications or services that allow you to share content with other users (collectively “Social Media Applications”).
 Any personal data that you contribute to these Social Media Applications can be read, collected and used by other users of the application.
 We have little or no control over these other users, so any information you contribute to these Social Media Applications might not be handled in line with this privacy statement.

 6. Transferring your personal data outside the UK